 Call Today!
 (915) 621-2880

-If you need an emergency dentist, East El Paso Dentist will find the next available appointment for you to come in.
+If you need an emergency dentist, East El Paso Dentist will find the next available appointment for you.
 Whether you are a current or new patient, we are here to provide fast and efficient dental treatment if you are having an emergency.

-Our professional staff and dentist will usually be able to see emergency walk-in appointments.
-However, a next-day appointment may be necessary if our schedule is completely booked.
+Our professional staff and dentist will usually be able to see walk-in emergency appointments.
+However, next-day appointments may be necessary if our schedule is completely booked.

 Are You Having a Dental Emergency?